sheelersoft/caihdc.github.io/_posts/2017-7-24-dotnetcore-identity-jwt.md

 ```

 ### Configure
 The Configure method is used to configure the HTTP request pipeline.
-This is where we'll tell the app to authenticate users using the JWT.
+This is the app get configured to authenticate users using the JWT.
 Here's the method with everything wired up.

 ```c#
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)